Rufino Santos: Early life and education

 He entered San Carlos Seminary on July 25, 1921, and earned a baccalaureate in canon law in 1929 and a doctorate in sacred theology in July 1931 at the Pontificia Universita Gregoriana.
 In 1927, the 19-year-old Santos and Leopoldo A. Arcaira, 24—both outstanding students of San Carlos Seminary—were the first recipients of the scholarships at the Pontifical Gregorian University in Rome, Italy.

+Ordination and priesthood

 Santos was granted a papal dispensation to be ordained below the canonical age of 24.
 On October 25, 1931, two months shy of his 23rd birthday, Rufino J. Santos was ordained a priest at the Basilica of Saint John Lateran in Rome.
 He then served as an assistant parish priest in Imus, Cavite and as a parish priest in Marilao, Bulacan.